mikkohei13/FinBIF-DW/www/html/readme.md

 - Fetch obs from API, with params (Finland, CC-licensed, wild) and sorted by id ascending
 - Foreach obs
   - Calculate hash
-  - Convert to DW format
+  - Convert to DW format [DONE]
   - Push to DW
-  - Push to db (id, hash, timestamp), making an insert or update as needed
+  - Push to db (id, hash, timestamp, status = 0), making an insert or update as needed

 DAILY UPDATE
 - Fetch obs updated since update timg read from file